Practice Complaint Procedure

 If you have a complaint about the service you have received from any member of staff working in this practice, please let us know.
 The practice operates a Complaint Procedure as part of the NHS system for dealing with complaints.
 Our complaints system meets national criteria.

-Note: If you make a complaint it is Practice policy to ensure you are not discriminated against or subjected to any negative effect on your care, treatment or support.
+Note: If you make a complaint it is practice policy to ensure you are not discriminated against or subjected to any negative effect on your care, treatment or support.

 How to Complain

 In the first instance please discuss your complaint with the staff member concerned.
-Where the issue cannot be resolved at this stage, please contact Sue Knight - Practice Manager who will try to resolve the issue and offer you further advice on the complaint procedure.
+Where the issue cannot be resolved at this stage, please contact Susan Mckenzie - Practice Manager who will try to resolve the issue and offer you further advice on the complaint procedure.
 If your problem cannot be resolved at this stage and you wish to make a formal complaint please let us know as soon as possible, ideally within a matter of days.
 This will enable the Practice to get a clear picture of the circumstances surrounding the complaint.

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within the following timescales: